 The victim mentality can be seen in all areas of our lives:

-Everyday life: Even in the most minor situations, some people manage to make themselves a victim of circumstance.
+Even in a minor situation, some people manage to make themselves a victim of circumstance.
 For example, you might ask a colleague for a small favor – say, getting you a cup of coffee.
-He might complain terribly, saying that people are freeloaders and lazy and live off of others and so on… In the end he will do you the favor but continue to complain internally about the “injustice.”
+He might complain terribly, saying that people are freeloaders and lazy and live off of others and so on… In the end, he will do you the favor but continue to complain internally about the “injustice.”